explyt/spring-plugin/EXPLYT-EULA.md

 BY AGREEING TO THE TERMS OF THIS EULA, USING, INSTALLING OR DOWNLOADING THE SOFTWARE (SPRING EXPLYT PLUGIN), YOU (AS DEFINED BELOW) ACCEPT AND AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS EULA.
 IF YOU DO NOT ACCEPT THE TERMS AND CONDITIONS OF THIS EULA, THEN DO NOT USE, INSTALL OR DOWNLOAD THE EXPLYT SPRING TOOLS.
 IF YOU HAVE ALREADY DOWNLOADED OR INSTALLED THE EXPLYT SPRING TOOLS YOU SHOULD REMOVE THEM FROM YOUR SYSTEM AND DESTROY ALL COPIES.

-ADDITIONALY YOU AND EXPLYT TECH WAIVE ANY RIGHT TO PARTICIPATE IN A CLASS-ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.
+ADDITIONALY YOU AND DEVELOPER WAIVE ANY RIGHT TO PARTICIPATE IN A CLASS-ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.

+IN CASE YOU WANT TO USE PLUGIN SOURCE CODE YOU MUST ACCEPT THE EXPLYT SOURCE LICENSE WHICH IS AVAILIBLE HERE https://github.com/explyt/spring-plugin/blob/main/EXPLYT-SOURCE-LICENSE.md

 ## DEFINITIONS
 ### Developer